Police: Drugged driver who carjacked Uber hits DOT worker in Revere

 The Department of Transportation worker, a 52-year-old Revere man, suffered non-life-threatening injuries.

-Tyre is expected to be arraigned in Chelsea District Court Thursday on charges including carjacking, operating a motor vehicle while under the influence of drugs, assault with a dangerous weapon, assault and battery, assault and battery on a police officer, and negligent operation of a motor vehicle.
+Tyre was arraigned in Chelsea District Court Thursday on charges including carjacking, operating a motor vehicle while under the influence of drugs, assault with a dangerous weapon, assault and battery, assault and battery on a police officer, and negligent operation of a motor vehicle.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)